03divyasharma/03divyasharma/README.md

 I'm an Artificial Intelligence student with a passion for Machine Learning.
 I love exploring AI and it's applicatins in various domains.

 ## About Me
-💼 Currently Machine Learning Project Intern @iNeuron.ai
+💼 Former Machine Learning Project Intern @iNeuron.ai

-🌱 Currently learning System Design and System architecture

 🌱 Constantly learning and expanding my skills in Machine Learning and Python programming